Fish Island, London

 Fish Island is an area of east London, England.
 It is one of 58 designated conservation areas in the London Borough of Tower Hamlets, with many of its buildings considered important to Britain's industrial heritage, though there are no listed buildings in the area.

 Regeneration and construction projects in Fish Island from 2016 onwards have caused the area to be referred to as "the new Shoreditch", in reference to the gentrification of that neighbourhood in the late 1990s.

 Nearby Hackney Wick has a similar character to Fish Island and this sometimes leads to Fish Island being described as part of Hackney Wick, though they are in different boroughs.

 Fish Island, despite its name, is not an actual island.

 Location

 The area of Fish Island runs along the river Lea and borders the Queen Elizabeth Olympic Park to the east.

-It is separated from Bow to the west by the A12 and its southern border is the intersection of the A12, the river Lea and the train tracks to and from Stratford.
+It is separated from Bow to the west by the A12 and its southern border is the intersection of the A12, the river Lea and the railway lines to and from Stratford.

 According to the council's Fish Island Area Action plan, the area extends north past the Hertford Union Canal to border with the London Borough of Hackney along the Hackney Wick railway station.

 The area of the Olympic park belonging to Tower Hamlets is also considered as part of Fish Island by the council, making it the north-easternmost part of the borough.